agrnerd17/CIC/README.md

 ## Updates

 - [X] Load in .csv dataset using tensorflow and pandas.
-- [ ] Use pandas to output table and graph from dataset.
+- [X] Use pandas to output table and graph from dataset.
-- [ ] Use tensorflor for clustering.
+- [X] Use tensorflor for ML classification.
+- [ ] Work on increasing accuracy %.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>